project-callisto/callisto-core/docs/USAGE.md

 ## Tenant Configuration

-You are likely starting out with 1 tenant, and so will want to lock your SITE_ID to 1 via one of both of these methods
+You are likely starting out with 1 tenant, and so will want to lock your SITE_ID to 1 via one or both of these methods

 ```bash
 # bash profile, or similar